Cantabrians are being reminded of the COVID-19 testing options available to them if they want to be tested this weekend.

-Free COVID-19 testing continues to be available at some general practices, and at our three Community-Based Testing Centres (CBTC).
+Free COVID-19 testing continues to be available at general practices and urgent care facilities in Canterbury and at three Community-Based Assessment Centres (CBACs):

-- Orchard Road CBTC (near Airport), 174 Orchard Road, Christchurch.
-Open 9am-4pm (or later if demand requires), 7 days a week.
+- Orchard Road CBAC (near Airport), 174 Orchard Road, (Off Harewood Road), Christchurch.
+Open 9am-4pm, 7 days a week (walk-in/no referral required)

-- Whānau Ora Community Clinic CBTC, 250 Pages Road, Wainoni, Christchurch.
-Open 9am-3:30pm (or later if demand requires), 7 days a week.
+- Whānau Ora Community Clinic CBAC (Wainoni), 250 Pages Road, Wainoni, Christchurch.
+Open 9am-4pm, 7 days a week (walk-in/no referral required)

 “No appointment is necessary and testing is free for everyone.
-You do not need a referral to attend a testing centre and you can drive-up or walk-in,” says Dr Skinner.
+You do not need a referral to attend a testing centre and you can drive-up or walk-in,” says Dr Gordon.

 Please be aware though that if it’s busy you may have to wait for your test.
 Please arrive at least half an hour before the facility closes.